Cicadas Are Finally Gone, But They Left A Little Parting Gift

 “If you want to snip it down to where the green growth is, new branches will come out and the tree will be fine,” explained Dihle.
 The caveat being really young trees, which is why you saw some people wrapping them in netting.

 Female cicadas cut slits in tree branches to lay their eggs.
-This kills the tip of the branch but doesn’t harm the tree(young trees excluded). pic.twitter.com/ydaEC3xHkkREAD MORE: Maryland Weather: Tropical Storm Watch Issued Across Eastern Shore As Elsa Moves Up Atlantic
+This kills the tip of the branch but doesn’t harm the tree(young trees excluded). pic.twitter.com/ydaEC3xHkkREAD MORE: Fourth Stimulus Check: Is Another Relief Payment Coming?

 — Sean Streicher (@SeanStreicher) July 6, 2021